srobinson0586/ttg-basic/1-python-programming/1.15_functions/functions.md

 -   Lambda functions can take any number of arguments but return just one value in the form of an expression. *They cannot contain multiple expressions*.
 -   An anonymous function cannot be a direct call to print because `lambda` requires an expression.
 -   Lambda functions have their own local namespace and cannot access variables other than those in their parameter list and those in the global namespace.
--   Although it appears that lambdas are a one-line version of a function, they are not equivalent to inline statements in C or C++, whose purpose is to stack allocation by passing function, during invocation for performance reasons.

 ### Syntax